Shibaura-WebDesign-2024/Assignment-3/README.md

 }
 ```
 13. Try opening your finished file in the browser.
 When the browser is stretched, everything may looks fine.
 However, when you narrow the browser window, the text in the main element overflows its cell.
 Can you try to fix this?
 (Hint: it is something to do with measurement of the row in grid)
-Don’t forget to copy all files and save the file as “index.html” in the folder “part6”.
-Make sure you double check by accessing the link by yourself too.

 ![image](https://github.com/Shibaura-WebDesign-2024/Assignment-3/assets/167287319/032f077c-9001-4b76-a176-53adff94619a)